 includes skills in the area of organization, home management and maintenance (‘Home Ec’), food and nutrition, meal planning, cooking, shopping and budgeting.

-The unique Real Economy program teaches personal financial management through the use of real cash, ‘earned’ through work placements.
+The unique Real Economy program teaches personal financial management through the use of real cash stored on debit cards, ‘earned’ through work placements.
 Note that the Real Economy program fee is directly deposited to student debit cards and charged weekly from the card.
 It is used to pay for lunch, community outings and snacks.
 Transportation is via TTC using their personal Presto cards supplied by their family.

 Workplace Skills and Careers:

 focuses on professionalism, workplace safety, basic job skills, use of technology at work, problem solving, job-specific social skills, and career planning.
 Twice weekly supported external work placements focus on developing workplace skills through placements with a variety of employer-partners.
 Twice weekly supported internal work placements continue the development of workplace skills.
 Students participate in creating, packaging and selling spa products made for our online ‘BLC’ (Brighton Launch Creations) store.

 builds skills in the areas of community safety, public transportation, citizenship, and use of public spaces.